WWE Royal Rumble lineup: The card and list of entrants for the Royal Rumble matches - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Royal Rumble event that will be held on Saturday, February 1 in Indianapolis, Indiana at Lucas Oil Stadium.

--Men’s Royal Rumble match (Entrants: John Cena, CM Punk, Jey Uso, LA Knight, Roman Reigns, Seth Rollins, Drew McIntyre, Rey Mysteiro, 22 TBA)
+-Men’s Royal Rumble match (Entrants: John Cena, CM Punk, Jey Uso, LA Knight, Roman Reigns, Seth Rollins, Drew McIntyre, Rey Mysteiro, Sami Zayn, 21 TBA)

 -Cody Rhodes vs. Kevin Owens in a ladder match for the WWE Championship